siberianfox/g2wiki/Text-Mode.md

 ### Startup Modes
 G2 starts up in text mode if the $ej setting is set to text mode ($ej=0).
 G2 will also enter text mode automatically if it receives a line with a leading $, ? or 'h'.

-**Note: The initial status messages returned on bootup will be in JSON format, regardless of the mode set in order to not break JSON parsers during the startup sequence.**

 G2 starts up in JSON mode if the $ej setting is set to JSON mode ($ej=1).
 G2 will also enter JSON mode automatically if it receives a line starting with an open curly '{'.
-While in JSON mode all commands are expected in JSON format and responses are returned in JSON format...
+While in JSON mode all commands are expected in JSON format and responses are returned in JSON format (except for special handling of [Gcode in JSON]()).

-...with the exception being Gcode blocks.
-Gcode blocks may be streamed to JSON mode with or without JSON wrappers - i.e. unwrapped Gcode will not return the system to text mode.
-Responses will always be returned in JSON format.
+**Note: The initial status messages returned on bootup will be in JSON format, regardless of the mode set in order to not break JSON parsers during the startup sequence.**

 **The rest of this page covers things that are common to both text and JSON operation.**